Frequently asked questions related to COVID-19.

 If none of these solutions are feasible, before implementing any video supervision of cremators, authorities should consult with their health and safety and insurance teams.
 They should also check their operating permit and talk to the person responsible for enforcing it, usually their Environmental Health Officer.

-The Ministry of Housing, Communities and Local Government has published Statutory Guidance for Schedule 28 of the Coronavirus Act, which relates to new powers for local and national authorities around the transportation, storage and disposal of dead bodies.
+The Department for Levelling Up, Housing and Communities has published Statutory Guidance for Schedule 28 of the Coronavirus Act, which relates to new powers for local and national authorities around the transportation, storage and disposal of dead bodies.
 The guidance is aimed at local authorities and covers each part of Schedule.

 Part 1 of the Schedule relates to the powers of local authorities to require persons, or government to require local authorities, to provide information for the purposes of ascertaining capacity to deal with transportation, storage and disposal of dead bodies.